StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 **Questions or need a hand?** Write us a message at `support@skribble.com`_.
 We'll be happy to help.

    .. _support@skribble.com: support@skribble.com

+• Shortening deletion period

+If you shorten your current deletion period, your team members might only get one e-mail reminder on the day of deletion.
+This will be the case for documents that have been on Skribble longer than the new deletion period set.

 **********************   **********************   **********************